wheelerbrazeau/docs.erisindustries.com/tutorials/contractsdeploying.md

 ## Contracts Strategy

-In general, there are two contracts paradigms we are seeing develop within the smart contract community.

 We are going to use a very simple `get` | `set` contract which sets a variable and gets that same variable.
 It is about the easiest interactive contract one can imagine and as such we will use that for showing how to work with the eris platform.

 ## Overview of Tutorial